 Shenzhen is located in the Pearl River Delta, bordering Hong Kong to the south, Huizhou to the north and northeast, Dongguan to the north and northwest.
-Lingdingyang and Pearl River to the west and Mirs Bay to the east and roughly 100 kilometers (62 mi) southeast of the provincial capital of Guangzhou.
-The municipality covers an area of 1,991.64 square kilometers (769 sq mi) including urban and rural areas, with a total population of 10,358,381 at the 2010 census.
+Lingdingyang and Pearl River to the west and Mirs Bay to the east and roughly 100 kilometres (62 mi) southeast of the provincial capital of Guangzhou.
+The municipality covers an area of 1,991.64 square kilometres (769 sq mi) including urban and rural areas, with a total population of 10,358,381 at the 2010 census.
 It makes up part of Pearl Delta River built-up area with 44,738,513 inhabitants, spread over 9 municipalities (including Macau).
-The city is elongated measuring 81.4 kilometers from east to west while the shortest section from north to south is 10.8 kilometers.
+The city is elongated measuring 81.4 kilometres from east to west while the shortest section from north to south is 10.8 kilometres.

 Over 160 rivers or channels flow through Shenzhen.
 There are currently 24 reservoirs within the city limits with a total capacity of 525 million tons.

 Notable rivers in Shenzhen include the Shenzhen River, Maozhou River, and Longgang River.